Browser does not support script.

 Student Ambassadors

 We offer paid employment to our students who work as student ambassadors.
-Most of our student ambassadors are female which disproportionately increases the number of women on a lower rate of pay.
+Most of our student ambassadors are female which disproportionately increases the number of women on a lower rate of pay (although the University is a Real Living Wage Employer and pays above the national minimum wage for these student roles).

 Salary sacrifice

-We have a higher number of female colleagues accessing salary sacrifice schemes such as Childcare vouchers, which reduce the average hourly rate of our female staff.
+We have a higher number of female colleagues accessing salary sacrifice schemes such as Childcare vouchers, which further reduces the average hourly rate of our female staff.

-We will run recruitment campaigns to attract more male applicants to catering, cleaning and administration and roles.
+• We have run targeted recruitment campaigns to attract more male applicants to catering, cleaning and administration and roles.
+We have reviewed how we recruit to these lower grade roles by reviewing job titles and using tools to eliminate gendered language bias.

-We will work with our women’s staff network to address barriers to part-time working, including a more consistent approach to allocation of workload.
+• We continue to work with our women’s staff network to address barriers to part-time working and career progression.

 Facts and figures